BeppeInfo/BeppeInfo.github.io/_posts/2016-05-29-everything_json.md

 {% endhighlight %}

-Apart from some weird formating that I need to check later, now you can see that we are binding to the proper ports, receiving **Heartbeat** messages and, at the end, reading and parsing a **shutdown** message correctly.
+Apart from some weird formatting issues that I have to check later (thread synchronization, maybe), now you can see that we are binding to the proper ports, receiving **Heartbeat** messages and, at the end, reading and parsing a **shutdown** message correctly.

 I hope you enjoyed today's reading.
 See ya !!